 Life insurance with epilepsy

 Epilepsy is a common medical condition which causes unprovoked seizures following bursts of electrical activity in the brain.
-If you have epilepsy, life insurance is still available to you, and you could even pay premiums at the standard rate.
+If you have epilepsy, life insurance is still available and you might even find that the condition doesn't make it more expensive.
 However, as we'll explain in this guide, getting life insurance with epilepsy means you'll have to disclose medical information about how the condition affects you.

 Discover how life insurance for epilepsy patients works in the UK.